ncatlab/nlab-content/pages/1/6/8/0/861/content.md

 * $x \le y$
 * $x \ge y$

-The latter definition is the one to use in [[constructivism|constructive mathematics]].
+The latter definition is the one to use in [[constructive mathematics|constructive mathematics]].
 However, many posets that are classically totally ordered are still not totally ordered constructively, and one must instead work with a [[loset]].